 Today’s social media controversy comes courtesy of former Doctor Who show-runner Russell T Davies who has gone on record in an interview that he believes gay roles should generally be played by gay actors.

 As you might expect, the response to this argument has been both immediate and strong.
-Some people have argued that it’s against the whole principle of acting to say that people should only play people like themselves (while obviously skipping over the obvious complexities of a white actor playing a black character or a man playing a woman’s experience in a serious drama).
+Some people have argued that it’s against the whole principle of acting to say that people should only play people like themselves (while obviously skipping over the obvious complexities of — or analogies to — a white actor playing a black character or a man playing a woman’s experience).
 Others have argued that if straight actors can’t play gay, then gay actors should not be able to play straight characters either.

-In the middle of a lot of this is the same sort of generalized tedious sentiment we often get in these kinds of discussions – stuff that goes along the lines of, “it’s all political correctness gone mad” along with groans about the “woke brigade”.
+In the middle of a lot of this is the same sort of generalized tedious sentiment we often get in these kinds of discussions – stuff that goes along the lines of, “it’s all political correctness gone mad” – groans about the “woke brigade”.

-Now, these positions are infuriating, frustrating and wrong, but it’s not always obvious to people why they are wrong.
-Superficially, they seems simple, commonsensical, obviously right.
+Now, these positions are infuriating, frustrating and wrong, but for many people why they are wrong is far from obvious.
+Superficially, they seems simple, commonsensical, self-evidently right.
 So for that reason I thought I’d go a bit above and beyond the call of duty and write a little piece explaining why subjects like these are more complex and intricate than they might initially appear, and why—in my opinion—even if it may not be desirable long-term, it is far from unreasonable to argue that gay parts should generally be played by gay actors.

-I’m going to break this into three sections which I think has bearing on the question of who should play which roles:
+I’m going to break this into three separate questions which I think have bearing on who should play which roles:

-I’ll then try and wrap things up with a brief summary (you can skip to that right now if you can’t be bothered to read everything) and a position about what I think it means going forward.
+I’ll then try and wrap things up with a brief summary (you can skip to that right now if you can’t be bothered to read everything) and a brief articulation of my own opinion.

 But if you’re with me for the long read, let’s jump right in…

-No. The truth is that there is not equality of opportunity for gay and straight actors, any more than there has been equality of opportunity for women, people of color or non-gay members of the LGBT community.
+No. The truth is that there is not equality of opportunity for gay and straight actors, any more than there has been equality of opportunity for female actors, people of color or any other non-gay member of the LGBT community.

-It is simply the case that actors who are out and proud and well known as being gay simply don’t get given straight roles as often—particularly straight leading roles—in movies or TV.
-Out gay actors who take on these roles are often characterized as ‘not believable’, meanwhile when a straight actor historically has played a gay role (at least over the last thirty years or so), they have been more often characterized as ‘brave’.
+It is simply true that actors who are out and proud and well known as being gay simply don’t get given straight roles as often—particularly straight leading roles—in movies or TV.
+Out gay actors who take on these roles are often characterized as ‘not believable’, while a straight actor who plays a gay role (at least over the last thirty years or so) is more often characterized as ‘brave’.